Seed Funding for Startups: A Comprehensive Guide

 4. Growth Objectives

-The level of ambition and growth goals also play a role.
+The level of ambition and growth goals also plays a role.
 Startups aiming for rapid expansion may need larger seed rounds to support aggressive marketing, hiring, and scaling efforts.

 5. Product Development Stage